geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book iv.
 THE SEA.
 17?

-" If wealth can aid, our treasur'd stores command, 520 " If arms, ourself, and all our subject band !"
+" If wealth can aid, our treasur'd stores command, 520 " If arms, ourself, and all our subject band!"

 Before his throne she fell; the monarch tried
 In vain to raise her, while she thus replied:
-" Thanks, generous king ! but till thine answer seals " My future fortune, here thy suppliant kneels;
+" Thanks, generous king! but till thine answer seals
+" My future fortune, here thy suppliant kneels;
 " Nor arms, nor wealth can aid; for tho' unknown,
 " The boon I crave depends on thee alone.